Eden-project-KNDS/Dynamic-Monitoring/app/send_logs_to_db/README.md

 ./eden-savelog --job-id 12345 --account myproject
 ```

+## What it creates

+The program initializes these tables if they do not already exist:

+- `useraccount` — stores `job_id` and `account`
+- `cpumetric` — stores CPU log rows, with a hypertable on `time`
+- `gpumetric` — stores GPU log rows, with a hypertable on `time`

-## Important notes
+## Notes

-- The program uses the connection string in [main.go](main.go).
+- The connection string is hard-coded in [main.go](main.go).
 Update `host`, `port`, `user`, `password`, and `dbname` as needed.
-- In the future it will be replace with .env file
-- If the database is remote, replace `localhost` with the correct IP address or hostname.
+- If your database is remote, replace `localhost` with the correct host or IP address.
-- The program will create the `resource_metrics` table and a hypertable if they do not already exist.
-- After saving data to database program removes log files
+- The program currently does not remove log files after saving, because the removal code is commented out in `main.go`.
+- If TimescaleDB is not available, the `create_hypertable` calls will fail.